Bernard Hopkins: Hopkins vs. Trinidad

+Four belt champion

 Hopkins vs. De La Hoya

 In the highest-paying fight of his career, Hopkins fought six-division titleholder Oscar De La Hoya for the undisputed middleweight championship on September 18, 2004, in Las Vegas.
 They fought at a catch weight of 158 lbs, two pounds below the middleweight limit of 160 lbs.
 Hopkins won the bout by knockout in the ninth round with a left hook to the body and thus became the first boxer ever to unify the titles of all four major sanctioning bodies.
 At the time of the stoppage, Hopkins was ahead on two of the scorecards, with De La Hoya ahead on the other.
 Hopkins earned a career high of $10 million and De La Hoya made $30 million.

 In November 2004, De la Hoya invited Hopkins to join his boxing promotional firm, Golden Boy Promotions, as president of its new East Coast chapter.

 At 40 years old, an age at which most boxers are retired, Hopkins reached the middleweight record at the time of 19 consecutive title defenses on February 19, 2005, against ranked #1 WBC contender Howard Eastman, the European middleweight champion.
 Hopkins dominated the fight from start to finish, winning 119–110, 117–111 and 116–112.